yiisoft/yii2/docs/guide/db-active-record.md

 - an associative array: the keys are column names and the values are the corresponding desired column values to be looked for.
 Please refer to [Hash Format](db-query-builder.md#hash-format) for more details.

-The following code shows how theses methods can be used:
+The following code shows how these methods can be used:

 ```php
 // returns a single customer whose ID is 123